anarchy-ai/LLM-VM/README.md

 This is [Anarchy's](https://anarchy.ai) effort to build 🏗️ an open generalized artificial intelligence 🤖 through the LLM-VM: a way to give your LLMs superpowers 🦸 and superspeed 🚄.

-You can find detailed instructions to try it live here: [anarchy.ai](https://anarchy.ai)
+You can find detailed instructions to try it live here: [anarchy.ai](https://anarchy.ai).
+Try it now!

 > This project is in BETA.
 Expect continuous improvement and development.